KasselLabs/editor/README.md

 })
 ```

-This will create a new video clipper using the preset video and clips in the timeline
+This will create a new video clip editor using the preset video and clips in the timeline

 ## Events